 Staff and faculty are allocated a telephone and extension number when they become associated with HSU; some part-time employees share a phone.
-One analog and three digital phone models are supported by the University’s Telecommunications and Network Services (TNS) department.
+One analog and two digital phone models are supported by the University’s Telecommunications and Network Services (TNS) department.

 The analog phones offer basic functionality similar to a standard home telephone, including voicemail and volume control.
 The digital models also offer a range of business features – speakerphone, mute, conference call, call forwarding, and programmable keys.